 If the house has a mortgage in the seller's name:

-- Subrogation: if the bank allows it and accepts the conditions, the buyer can assume the existing mortgage.
+- Subrogation: If the bank allows it and accepts the conditions, the buyer can assume the existing mortgage.

-- Cancellation: the seller settles the debt before or during the sale, so that the property is free of debt.
+- Cancellation: The seller settles the debt before or during the sale, so that the property is free of debt.

-Other encumbrances or liens:
+Other encumbrances or conditions:

 - Investigate where the debt comes from.